-Joan Benoit Samuelson to run Boston Marathon again
+Benoit Samuelson to run Boston Marathon again at 61

-BOSTON (AP) — Joan Benoit Samuelson plans to run the Boston Marathon again.
+BOSTON (AP) — Joan Benoit Samuelson plans to run the Boston Marathon again at age 61.

 The Boston Athletic Association says the two-time champion and Olympic gold medalist will be in the field on April 15.

-Benoit Samuelson was a 21-year-old Bowdoin College student in 1979 when she set an American marathon record and a new women’s course record.
+Benoit Samuelson was a 21-year-old Bowdoin College student in 1979 when she set an American marathon record and a women’s course record.
 She finished in 2 hours, 35 minutes, 15 seconds, wearing a Red Sox cap.

 She returned in 1983 to set a world best of 2:22:43.
 She won the first Olympic women’s marathon at the 1984 Los Angeles Games.